reading-club/reading-club.github.io/_5weekplus/week3.md

 </figure>

  The key point is that it assumes some general architecture, algorithm, or other principles in modeling reading development.
+ "Smith’s argument about the difﬁculties involved in using phonological mediation rests on the assumption that spelling-sound correspondences are **encoded by rules**.
+Connectionist models such as Seidenberg and McClelland’s (1989) subsequently provided an alternative in which the correspondences are **encoded by weights on connections between units** involved in the orthography-phonology mapping."

 1) reading development could be a prerequisite for good academic achievement and 2) there is a group of children who fail to develop typical reading skills.